ChillarAnand/avilpage.com/2019/05/total-recall-grandma-phone-numbers.md

 .. tags: life-tips, grandma
 .. category:
 .. link:
-.. description: Most people don't even remember the phone numbers of family and friends.
+.. description: How many phone numbers do you remember?
+Most people don't even remember the phone numbers of family and friends.
 It has to do with smart phone usage.
-It is important to remember phone numbers.
 .. type: text
 -->